Inigo Jones: Architecture

 Jones also designed the square of Lincoln's Inn Fields, and a house in the square, the Lindsey House built in 1640, is often attributed to Jones.
-Its design of a rusticated ground floor with giant pilasters above supporting the entablature and balustrade served as a model for other town houses in London such as John Nash's Regent's Park terraces, as well as in other English and Welsh towns such as Bath, Somerset Bath's Royal Crescent.
+Its design of a rusticated ground floor with giant pilasters above supporting the entablature and balustrade served as a model for other town houses in London such as John Nash's Regent's Park terraces, as well as in other English and Welsh towns such as Bath's Royal Crescent.

 Another large project Jones undertook was the repair and remodelling of St Paul's Cathedral.
 Between the years of 1634 and 1642, Jones wrestled with the dilapidated Gothicism of Old St Paul's, casing it in classical masonry and totally redesigning the west front.
-Jones incorporated the giant scrolls from Vignola and della Porta's Church of the Gesù with a giant Corinthian portico, the largest of its type north of the Alps, but was destroyed in the Great Fire of London in 1666.
+Jones incorporated the giant scrolls from Vignola and della Porta's Church of the Gesù with a giant Corinthian portico, the largest of its type north of the Alps, but the church would be destroyed in the Great Fire of London in 1666.
 Also around this time, circa 1638, Jones devised drawings completely redesigning the Palace of Whitehall, but the execution of these designs was frustrated by Charles I's financial and political difficulties.

 More than 1000 buildings have been attributed to Jones but only a very small number of those are certain to be his work.
 According to architecture historian John Summerson, the modern concept of an architect's artistic responsibility for a building did not exist at that time, and Jones's role in many instances may be that of a civil servant in getting things done rather than as an architect.
 Jones's contribution to a building may also simply be verbal instructions to a mason or bricklayer and providing an Italian engraving or two as a guide, or the correction of drafts.
 In the 1630s, Jones was in high demand and, as Surveyor to the King, his services were only available to a very limited circle of people, so often projects were commissioned to other members of the Works.
 Stoke Bruerne Park in Northamptonshire was built by Sir Francis Crane, "receiving the assistance of Inigo Jones", between 1629 and 1635.
 Jones is also thought to have been involved in another country house, this time in Wiltshire.
 Wilton House was renovated from about 1630 onwards, at times worked on by Jones, then passed on to Isaac de Caus when Jones was too busy with royal clients.
 He then returned in 1646 with his student, John Webb, to try and complete the project.
 Contemporary equivalent architects included Sir Balthazar Gerbier and Nicholas Stone.

-One of Jones's design work was "double cube" room, and it was also the foundation stone of his status as the father of British architecture.
+One of Jones's designs is the "double cube" room at Wilton, and it was also the foundation stone of his status as the father of British architecture.
 Jones, as the pioneer in his era, had strong influence during their time.
 His revolutionary ideas even effect beyond the Court circle, and today, many scholars believe that he also started the golden age of British architecture.